Gharib110/Bitcoin/README.md

 ```

 2. the owner of P2SH transaction has the binary content of the redeem script,
-and we use the binary content of the redeem script to replace the 00 above,
+and we use the binary content of the redeem script to replace the 00 above —
 for example, the content of the given redeem script is :
 ```g
 475221022626e955ea6ea6d98850c994f9107b036b1334f18ca8830bfff1295d21cfdb702103b287eaf122eea69030a0e9feed096bed8045c8b98bec453e1ffac7fbdbd4bb7152ae